Collaborative for Recovery Focused Change

 - Training and technical assistance, including regular access to subject matter experts

-- Ongoing access to a community of providers from across the state that are navigating similar challenges
+- Ongoing access to a community of providers and leaders from across the state that are navigating similar challenges

 - A curated set of learning sessions that explore recovery-oriented principles, opportunities to implement new practices, and support for new programmatic approaches

-- At least one in-person visit by consultants to your agency to provide on-site support
+- In-person visits by consultants to your agency/community to provide on-site training & support

 - Tools and resources only available to program participants